Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Related Work

 \subsection{Aspect-based Sentiment Analysis Systems}

-Conventional sentiment analysis methodologies typically involve training classifiers utilizing features such as bag-of-words and sentiment dictionaries \cite{rao2009semi}.
+Conventional sentiment analysis methodologies typically involve training classifiers utilizing features such as bag-of-words and sentiment dictionaries.
 However, both rule-based \cite{ding2008holistic} and statistical-based strategies \cite{jiang2011target} require handcrafted features, revealing the limitations of these naive sentiment analysis methods, particularly when confronted with the complex intricacies inherent in customer review analysis.
-These shortcomings include challenges in capturing nuanced sentiments related to specific aspects of interest.
+These challenges arise in capturing nuanced sentiments regarding specific aspects.

 Motivated by the inadequacies of traditional sentiment analysis, the research landscape has progressively shifted towards aspect-based sentiment analysis.
-Aspect-based sentiment analysis encompasses four key tasks \cite{cai2020aspect}: aspect term sentiment analysis (ATSA) \cite{manek2017aspect}, aspect category sentiment analysis (ACSA) \cite{zhu2019aspect}, aspect term extraction (ATE) \cite{ma2019exploring}, and aspect category extraction (ACE) \cite{kumar2021sharing}.
+Aspect-based sentiment analysis encompasses four key tasks \cite{cai2020aspect}: aspect term sentiment analysis (ATSA), aspect category sentiment analysis (ACSA), aspect term extraction (ATE), and aspect category extraction (ACE).
 ATSA involves training classifiers to predict the sentiment polarity associated with specified aspect terms, addressing the need for a more granular understanding of sentiment expressions within the context of specific elements mentioned in reviews \cite{phan2020modelling}.
 ACSA, on the other hand, aims to predict sentiment polarity concerning predefined sentiment categories, providing insights into broader sentiment trends related to predetermined aspects \cite{liao2021improved}.
 ATE and ACE, conceptualized as entity extraction challenges, strive to solve the intricate problem of identifying and understanding aspects within reviews.
 ATE focuses on extracting precise aspect terms, such as the previously mentioned example of “dish," aiming to capture specific entities of interest \cite{augustyniak2021comprehensive}.
 Conversely, ACE aims to identify and categorize broader aspects, like the “food" category, encompassing terms like “dish."